-Make the most of zucchini in your garden with this gluten and dairy-free zucchini bread recipe!
+Make the most of zucchini in your garden with this gluten zucchini bread recipe – it’s dairy-free with an egg-free option too!

 We joke that they send oodles of zucchini my way, and I send boatloads of raspberries theirs.
 I grow raspberries in my backyard and it becomes like a part-time job picking – and trying to find homes for them before going bad every summer.